-Administrators can now use the Settings page of the administration console to determine the time zone to be used all across the console pages, such as in the usage analytics reports and in the Visit Browser.
-When the selected time zone differs from your browser’s time zone, the time zone abbreviation appears in the pages next to the selected date range (e.g., PDT). [more]
+Administrators can now use the Settings page of the Administration Console to determine the time zone to be used across the console pages, such as in the usage analytics reports and in the Visit Browser.
+When the selected time zone differs from your browser’s time zone, the time zone abbreviation appears in the pages next to the selected date range (e.g., PDT).
+[Learn more]

 Select Date Range in Line Charts

 Analytics managers can now quickly change the period to review the usage analytics data in reports by clicking and dragging the mouse over an area of any line chart.
 All the data shown in the report will match the selected period.
 This feature is particularly useful when you notice a period where there was an unexpected change for one or more metrics.
 [Learn more]

 In the Administration Console, relevance analysts can now use regular expressions to define powerful query pipeline thesaurus rules, for example to expand product names.
 [Learn more]

 Report on Events Moments After They Happen

 Before, events were available in reports 15 minutes after they were logged or after 1,000 events, whichever came first.
 Now, analytics managers can review events in reports less than five minutes after the events occurred.

 Also, analytics managers no longer have to manually refresh the Visit Browser to get the latest visits since the Visit Browser is now updated live.

 Reports that were loaded once in the last 24 hours are now available instantly to analytics managers when they don’t contain the data of the current day (which is the default setting).

 Better Monitoring of the Cloud Platform and Services